Michael Barber, Baron Barber of Chittlehampton: Pakistan

 Barber has served as the co-chair of the Pakistan Education Taskforce as DFID Special Representative on Education for Pakistan, which led to the development of the "Punjab Roadmap", with stated goals of increasing the quality of education at 60,000 schools in Punjab.
 The Good News from Pakistan, published in 2013 with Reform, summarises the change between August 2011 and January 2013.

 The Independent Commission on Aid Impact has praised the Roadmap as "an excellent example of how a well-designed monitoring system can be integral to the design of a reform programme".

 Barber also advised Dr Sania Nishtar, the Special Assistant to the Pakistan Prime Minister on Social Protection and Poverty Alleviation, on the Ehsaas Programme in Pakistan.

 UK Government

 Barber was asked by the UK Treasury in 2017 to conduct a review into how government measures impact each taxpayer pound spent on public services.
 The Public Value Review sets out the approach.

 In 2021, Barber was asked by the Prime Minister and the Cabinet Secretary to review government delivery after COVID-19.

 In November 2022, British Chancellor of the Exchequer Jeremy Hunt announced that Barber would serve in an advisory role on the government's skills reform programme.

-At McKinsey and Company
+McKinsey and Company

 Barber served as partner and head of McKinsey's Global Education Practice until 2011.
 Barber published Deliverology 101 in 2011 to serve as a comprehensive guide to system reform and delivery.
 While at McKinsey, Barber co-authored How the world’s most improved school systems keep getting better (2010) and How the world’s best-performing schools come out on top (2007).